Almond Processing Equipment

 Almond shelling also occurs in this step to avoid unwanted material in the milk.
 Manufacturers often pasteurize the milk with tunnel pasteurizers to eradicate pathogens and prolong its shelf-life.
 Automation equipment makes the process faster.
 This leads to a safer and higher quality product.

 Almond nuts retain plant-based milk status

 Almond milk has had its fair share of controversy.
 In an attempt to ban the use of the word ‘milk’ in connection to kinds of milk, part of the dairy industry submitted Amendment 171 to the European Parliament.

 Lawmakers rejected it in 2021, so almond milk is still considered milk in the EU.

 Almond milk is not just for making your favorite latte

-Rich in vitamins E, B2 and B3, almond milk has been a valued ingredient in cosmetic products for some decades.
-It also has moisturizing and skin healing properties, lightening dark spots and healing acne scars.
-You can use almond milk in soaps, shampoos, body lotions and the like.
+Rich in vitamins E, B2, and B3, almond milk has been a valued ingredient in cosmetic products for decades.
+It also has moisturizing and skin-healing properties, lightening dark spots and healing acne scars.
+You can use almond milk in soaps, shampoos, body lotions, and the like.

-To further process almond milk you need specialized mixing equipment, to reduce and evenly distribute almond milk particles into a liquid, emulsion or cream.
-Add almond milk into laboratory-grade mixers with the rest of the ingredients and watch as they create the desired texture of soaps, lotions, shampoos and creams.
+To further process almond milk, you need specialized mixing equipment to reduce and evenly distribute almond milk particles into a liquid, emulsion, or cream.
+Add the nut milk into laboratory-grade mixers with the rest of the ingredients and watch as they create the desired texture of soaps, lotions, shampoos, and creams.